elshnkhll/RokuRC/README.md

 &bull; Roku Remote Control DEMO: http://rokurc.com

-Web Browser based online free Roku TV Remote Control with Power On/Off, Mute, Voume Up/Down, and custom App Buttons
+Roku Remote Online - Web Browser based online free Roku TV Remote Control with Power On/Off, Mute, Voume Up/Down, and custom App Buttons

 It does not use IR, so you can control the TV in the other room.
 Utilising External Control Protocol (ECP) https://developer.roku.com/en-ca/docs/developer-program/dev-tools/external-control-api.md